wiz0u/WTelegramClient/README.md

 It has been tested in a Console app, [in Windows Forms](https://github.com/wiz0u/WTelegramClient/raw/master/Examples/WinForms_app.zip), [in ASP.NET webservice](https://github.com/wiz0u/WTelegramClient/raw/master/Examples/ASPnet_webapp.zip), and in Xamarin/Android.

-Please don't use this library for Spam or Scam.
+Don't use this library for Spam or Scam.
 Respect Telegram [Terms of Service](https://telegram.org/tos) as well as the [API Terms of Service](https://core.telegram.org/api/terms) or you might get banned from Telegram servers.

 Developers feedback is welcome in the Telegram support group [@WTelegramClient](https://t.me/WTelegramClient)
 You can also check our [📖 Frequently Asked Questions](https://github.com/wiz0u/WTelegramClient/blob/master/FAQ.md) for more help and troubleshooting guide.

-If you like this library, please [consider a donation](http://t.me/WTelegramBot?start=donate).❤ This will help the project keep going.
+If you like this library, please [consider a donation](http://t.me/WTelegramBot?start=donate) ❤ This will help the project keep going.